jasonpeacock/websites/jasonpeacock.markdown/content/software/small-changes/index.md

 [^date_driven]:
 Also known as *Date-Driven Development*, where changes are released by deadline (e.g. end of sprint) instead of when they meet the Definition of Done.

-## Making Smaller Changes
+## Making Small Changes

 [Aim for a steady trickle]{.newthought} of small changes released throughout the sprint instead of a big-bang release at the end of the sprint.

-A small change is the smallest[^smallest] logical change that moves the feature closer to complete.
+A small change is the smallest step[^smallest] that moves the feature closer to complete.
 Small changes usually align with the implementation steps in the feature design.
-Small changes don't always result in a customer-visible change, many changes refactor existing code or lay the groundwork for later changes.

 [^smallest]:
-**What is too small?**
+A small change should make sense on its own, don't break a change in half just to make it small.
+Figure out the steps to implementation the change, then make each step a small change.

+Small changes don't always result in a customer-visible change, they can refactor existing code or lay the groundwork for later changes.

-Each small change is released when it's complete, which includes review, testing, and documentation to meet the *Definition of Done*.
+Small changes are released as they are completed, which includes review, testing, and documentation to meet the *Definition of Done*.

-**finish introducing, defining, and describing what small changes are**

-**can't just release random changes without a strong DoD, or your just "editing live"**
+The work of coding, testing, reviewing, documenting, and releasing a change should all be *completed within one business day*[^business_day].
+If it takes two days, or a week, to complete a change then it isn't small.

+[^business_day]:
+It doesn't have to be literally 8am to 5pm, it could be 10am today to 10am tomorrow, etc. A casual approach could be "make a change today, release it tomorrow morning, then start the next change."

+Completing small changes within a day is possible because small changes have small tests, quick reviews, short docs, and fast releases.

+Frequently, small changes are completed in less than a day, and multiple changes are released in the same day.[^same_day_goals]

+[^same_day_goals]:
+This is a good goal to strive for, it demonstrates you have achieved small-change enlightenment!

+### The importance of Definition of Done

+Making small changes is not about pushing whatever the current state of the feature is at the end of the day.

+Commonly, a series of changes are released to support a feature, then another series of changes are released to pay off the technical debt (code cleanup, refactoring, unit tests).

+That's just making changes to production "live", accumulating technical debt to be paid off before the feature can be completed.

+Applying the *Definition of Done* to every change ensures no technical debt is accumulated.
+Feature development can be stopped[^stopped] at any moment with no technical debt.

+[^stopped]:
+Priorities change, fires need fighting, orgs get re-org'd.

+## What it looks like in practice

+[At the start of each sprint]{.newthought} every story is broken down into day-sized tasks (or smaller) needed to implement the features.

+This is a great opportunity for a sanity check - can all the tasks for each story be completed in the current sprint?
+Some stories may need to be split into additional backlog stories if there are too many tasks.

+Each day, developers make code changes, write tests, and do code reviews.
+They update docs and release small changes, completing the tasks.

+When developers are waiting on code review feedback for a task they can switch[^multitasking] to another task and start working on that small change.

+[^multitasking]:
+Multitasking has been proven to not work.
+Instead, this follows the single-tasking approach of working one thing until blocked, *then* switching.

+### Every story has day-sized tasks

+Some stories are simple and only need one task.
+A day-sized task is still created to track the effort.

+Some stories have tasks that are not development related -- debugging, doc writing, design, training, etc. They are still broken down into day-sized tasks.

+Open-ended tasks such as investigation or debugging are broken down into day-sized tasks with goals for each day, even when the effort spans multiple days.

+Creating day-sized tasks for all efforts, even on-going multi-day efforts, ensures the team always knows the current status of all stories and avoids the useless "it's still in progress" daily stand-up update.

+## Adopting small changes in your team

+[It can be challenging]{.newthought} to adopt new practices like making small changes.
+Here are some suggestions to apply in your team:

+* Schedule a daily time for teammates to review open CRs to unblock small changes.
+* Create tasks *smaller** than a day, as they will most likely be under-estimated.
+* Break down stories into tasks as a team.
+* Update tasks every day, don't wait until the end of the sprint.

 ## Benefits of small changes